 Find out the product requirements that apply to you

 There are general and specific product requirements.
-All products must be safe and suitable to use The origin must be clear.
+All products must be safe and suitable to use before they go to market.
+And the origin must be clear.
 These are general product requirements.
 Specific product requirements concern the composition, physical properties, packaging, labelling, and registration of products.
+Think of foodstuffs, chemical products, machines and electrical equipment.

 Check the legislation in the export country

-Each country has its own product requirements, so always check the country information (landeninformatie, in Dutch) in your buyer’s country.
+Each country has its own product requirements, so always check the rules and regulations (in Dutch) in your buyer’s country.

 Product requirements and CE-marking in the EU